 Copyright © Nucleus Medical Media, Inc.

 During early stages of fetal development, fast-growing, immature cells called retinoblasts form.
 Later, these cells become retinal cells.
 In retinoblastoma, some of these cells quickly grow out of control.
-Some cases of the tumor are inherited; others are not.
+If cells keep dividing uncontrollably when new cells are not needed, a mass of tissue forms, called a growth or tumor.
+The cancer may grow along the optic nerve and reach the brain, or it may travel to other parts of the body.

-Retinoblastoma usually forms only in one eye, but both eyes may have tumors.
+Retinoblastoma usually forms only in 1 eye, but both eyes may have tumors.
 Symptoms are usually noticed by the parent or caregiver and may include, but are not limited to:

 Normal Anatomy of the Eye